 Download - You can download the file onto your local storage

-Replace - You can replace the file with an another file of same type.
+Replace - You can replace the file with another file of the same type.
 For more information on replacing the file, see File replace

 Upload - You can upload/add files from the local storage

-You can either perform these actions on an individual file or as a bulk operation on a greater number of files.
+You can perform these actions on an individual file or as a bulk operation on a more significant number of files.

 You can also view more sorted and detailed file info by clicking on the file.
-A File details blade window appears containing all the above-mentioned details along with file URL, Meta Title, and Alt text (if it’s an image file).
+A File details blade window contains all the details mentioned above, along with the file URL, Meta Title, and Alt text (if it’s an image file).
 For image files, you can view a small thumbnail preview.
 You can also replace the file, add tags, and view dependencies in this window.

 File view style

-You can select from two different file view styles: each with its own set of functions and aesthetic appeal.
+You can select from two file view styles: each with its own functions and aesthetic appeal.

-The Grid view looks very elaborate; however, all the file information is not visible along with the file.
+The Grid view looks very elaborate; however, all the file information needs to be visible along with the file.

 You need to click on the file to view it.
-But on the upside, if you have image files, you get a bigger preview thumbnail than the list style.
+But on the upside, if you have image files, you get a more extensive preview thumbnail than the list style.

-Also, one major difference is the file actions; you can only access it when you select the file.
-The file actions such as actions move, copy, remove, download, and add to starred are available at the top of the frame.
+Also, one significant difference is the file actions; you can only access it when you select the file.
+The file actions, such as actions move, copy, remove, download, and add to starred, are available at the top of the frame.